mnr/writing-wip/dimensions_living_book/acknowledgments.md

 # Acknowledgments {.unnumbered}

-**Siblings:** Bob Ross, Connie Ross, Kathleen Rusovick
+**Siblings:** Bob Ross, Kathleen Rusovick.
+Connie - thanks for the edits

 **In Laws:** Lisa Ross, Mike Rusovick

-Jon Gehrke
+Jon Gehrke and Sharon Baumer and Ruby

-Staff of Dimensions Living
+Staff of Dimensions Living (be specific)

+**Readers and Editors**: Robin Rolfe

 Janell Niemann-Ross